Do I Have A Semi-Truck Accident Case?

 The person who is responsible for the crash must have money to pay.
 That usually means that the semi-truck driver or company causing the crash has good insurance coverage.
 However, even if the semi-truck driver or company causing the crash does not have insurance coverage, you might still have a good case.
 If you have been smart and purchased uninsured and underinsured insurance coverage, you may still have a good case.
 Even if there is no insurance coverage a good semi-truck accident attorney will have the means to investigate to see if the semi-truck driver or company who caused the crash has any assets that might be seized to make payment.

 If you need help in a semi-truck accident case we are ready to provide you the assistance you need.
 Remember – there is never any fee until we get money for you.
-Call George Tait Law for a free consultation at 801-487-6454 or toll free at 800-953-4811.
-You can also fill out the e-mail form and we will contact you as soon as possible.
+Call George Tait Law for a free consultation at (801) 487-6454 or toll-free at (855) 207-6118.
+You can also fill out the contact form and we will contact you as soon as possible.